whitelilydragon/ShangMuArchitect/README.md

 # Frequently Asked Questions

-### Where is the source code?

-Once the fan game is finished, the source code will be published here in full.
-For now, it would simply be too cumbersome to keep it up-to-date with such an old version of Game Maker Studio.
-(1.4 is old enough that it doesn't support GitHub.
-Anyone remember SVN?)

-The reason for this change of policy has to do with the Undertale/Deltarune modding scene.
-Modding tools for Undertale has matured so much, essentially any Game Maker game can be readily opened and modified with ease.
-(All that users of such mod tools are missing is comments in the original code; compiled games do not preverse code comments.)

-At this point in time, it's no longer possible (or necessary) to keep the source code private.
-We are simply waiting until the game is finished to post it all.
-In the meantime, the full source code for the SMA Launcher is available, and so are the language scripts for localization.

 ### Can I report issues related to the fan game's accuracy to Freedom Planet?

 We are no longer accepting accuracy-related reports, especially now that Shang Mu Architect is a mix of Freedom Planet 1 and 2's gameplay, with some of its own intentional (and unintentional) improvements to FP's gameplay (Such as making FP1 speedrun tech easier to execute)